MakerDen/Maker-Den-NETMF/README.md

     }

-## Using the newly created Relay Actuator
+## Using your newly created actuator

 This example uses the Light Dependent Resistor Sensor to determine the light levels.
 Depending on the light level, the Relay will be turned on or off.
 The relay could be controlling a light.